CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 It is important to choose a color palette adequate to the type of choropleth map / variable you are using.
 We have defined a set of data-driven color schemes called [CARTO Colors](https://carto.com/carto-colors/) that you can use in your choropleth maps.

-We have a set of schemes appropriate to represent numeric values from low to high (sequential schemes).
-We have another set suitable for visualizing categorical differences in qualitative data (qualitative schemes).
+There is a set of schemes appropriate to represent numeric values from low to high (sequential schemes).
+We provide another set suitable for visualizing categorical differences in qualitative data (qualitative schemes).
 Finally, we also have defined diverging schemes for those cases where we have an interesting mid-point in quantitative data.

 In order to create the choropleth map, you can use the [`getFillColor`](#getfillcolor) accessor to provide the color for each feature as shown above in the [Scales/Classification](#scales-classification) section.

 But you can also take advantage of the [style helpers](https://deck.gl/docs/api-reference/carto/styles) provided in the CARTO for deck.gl module.
-These helpers make it really easy to implement a choropleth map using numeric bins ([colorBins](https://deck.gl/docs/api-reference/carto/styles#colorbins) helper), existing categories ([colorCategories](https://deck.gl/docs/api-reference/carto/styles#colorcategories) helper), or using a color ramp to map numeric values ([colorContinuous](https://deck.gl/docs/api-reference/carto/styles#color-continuous) helper).
+These helpers make it really easy to implement a choropleth map using numeric bins ([colorBins](https://deck.gl/docs/api-reference/carto/styles#colorbins) helper), qualitative data ([colorCategories](https://deck.gl/docs/api-reference/carto/styles#colorcategories) helper), or using a color ramp to map numeric values ([colorContinuous](https://deck.gl/docs/api-reference/carto/styles#color-continuous) helper).

-These style helpers allows you to specify the feature property you want to use to create the choropleth, the domain of values for that property and the colors you want to use.
+These style helpers allow you to specify the feature property you want to use to create the choropleth, the domain of values for that property and the colors you want to use.
 The colors can be specified using an array or using a string with the CARTO colors palette name.

 Take a look at the [Styling](https://docs.carto.com/deck-gl/examples/gallery/) examples section to see how you can use these style helpers.